ozbillwang/SushiSystem/ReadMe.txt

 6. There are still many System.out.println commands in the code.
 I decided not to remove them so that logs of operations can be seen by the printings.

+Introduction:
+This system is designed for a Sushi restaurant that has:
+     - drones which delivers orders to customers and buys ingredients from suppliers.
+     - kitchen staff who prepare Sushi dishes when the stock of certain Sushi dishes reached the restocking level.
+     - Stockmanagement that deals with the storage of Sushi dishes and ingredients.